A Career Filled with Light: Don Keck Retires

 When Keck arrived at Corning Incorporated in 1968, fresh out of the Michigan State University with a Ph.D. in Physics, optical communication technology -- the transmission of electrical impulses and light through thin strands of glass -- was still a distant dream and barely on Corning's innovation radar screen.

-But just one year later, Keck was working alone one evening in his laboratory and made a giant technology leap that catapulted Corning and his fellow researchers to fiber optic fame.
+Just one year later, Keck was working alone one evening in his laboratory and made a giant technology leap that catapulted Corning and his fellow researchers to fiber optic fame.

 In 2000, Don and his colleagues’ achievements were recognized by the world.
 They received the National Medal of Technology, the highest honor bestowed by the President of the United States to America's leading innovators who have made lasting contributions to enhancing America's competitiveness and standard of living.